skx/yal/README.md

 $ go install .
 ```

-If you don't have the repository installed, but you have a working golang environment then installation should be as simple as:
+If you don't have the repository installed, but you have a working golang toolset then installation should be as simple as:

 ```sh
 $ go install github.com/skx/yal@latest
 ```

-Finally if neither of those options suit, you may download the most recent binary from our [release page](https://github.com/skx/yal/releases).
+If neither of those options suit, you may download the most recent binary from our [release page](https://github.com/skx/yal/releases).